How the Oklahoma Open Records Act Actually Works

 Where can I find police reports in Oklahoma?

-What are the procedures to obtain Oklahoma vital records, and what is included in those records with address, not URLs?
+What are the procedures to obtain Oklahoma vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in Oklahoma are maintained by the state Department of Health or Vital Statistics.
 Standard fees: Actual cost of reproduction; a reasonable fee for staff time when the request is.
 Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.